muratkrdl/Rocket-Project/README.md

 # Rocket-Project

-The goal in the game is to
+The goal in the game is to pass the levels

+Player can move the rocket with "wasd" and "Space"

+If you can take the rocket from the takeoff point to the landing point(Green Cube), you will pass the level

+If the rocket hits any obstacle, the level starts from the beginning

 # Gameplay